hashicorp/design-system/website/docs/components/code-block/partials/guidelines/guidelines.md

 Out of the box the CodeBlock supports any language and syntax highlighting in Prism's [supported languages](https://prismjs.com/index.html#supported-languages).
 If you have need a language not supported by Prism, or want to implement custom syntax highlighting please reach out the HDS team.
 !!!

+The Figma component treats language and syntax highlighting in a representational manner; e.g., the examples included in the component aren't meant to be specific, but rather visually represent how the syntax highlighting might render in a production environment.

+Several examples are included in the component in an attempt to express basic examples; these can be overridden to create custom code snippets by entering or pasting into the text layer, however, syntax highlighting will need to be manually applied to individual text elements.

+!!!
+Warning

+!!!

 ## Theming and syntax highlighting